josbeir/cakephp-image/README.md

 Image behavior that works much like Cake's built in Translate Behavior by adding fields with image data to every entity the table returns.

 * Uploads can be either $_FILE based or just a string containing path. 'copy' or 'move_uploaded_file' is used accordingly.
-* Validating should be done by cake's nice validation options and is thereforce not included in the behavior itself.
+* Validating should be done by cake's nice validation options and is therefore not included in the behavior itself.
 * Image presets are generated using [WideImage](https://github.com/smottt/WideImage).
 See the sourceforge [documentation](http://wideimage.sourceforge.net/) page.

 ### Notes